DamianGillessen1989/personal-portfolio-dg/README.md

 - **Grammarly** - Employed to rectify grammar errors across the project, ensuring polished content.
 - **w3 Validator** - Used to verify the HTML of the site pages and CSS styling code.
 - **ChatGPT** - For constant advice and help with the textual content of the site.
+- **Chrome DevTools & Lighthouse** - Used to check the performance rating of the site.

 ### Acknowledgements